p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 Is it a Low Hanging fruit or a Quick win?
 ```
 <i>Pro Tip :- <br>
- #Select more than 1 features for your MVP and describe each to build an overall picture of the recommended product</i>
+ #Select a combination of features for your MVP and describe each to build an overall picture of the recommended product</i>

 <u>Roadmap (optional)</u><br>
-You can also share a contingency plan and rough roadmap of the product.
-Based on the success of your MVP (recommended solution), you can select the rest of the features from your product prioritization <i>(Step 6)</i>.
-Have instrumentation, Do A/B testing, Ask customers for feedback and if possible Share Product vision.
+You can also share a contingency plan and chart a rough roadmap of the product.
+Based on the success of your MVP (i.e. recommended solution), you can include the rest of the features from your solution list in your roadmap<i>(Step 6)</i>.
+Have instrumentation, do A/B testing, take customer feedback and if possible share product vision.

 <u>Tradeoffs</u><br>
-Highlight the risks and pro/cons of the recommended solution.
-Try thinking about the edge-cases and negative user flows.
-In real world, the biggest risks for any new product are lack of data and customer research.
+Highlight pros/cons and the risks of the recommended solution.
+Think of the edge-cases and negative user flows.
+In real world, the biggest risk for any new product is the lack of data and customer research.

 	KEY TRADEOFFS :-
 	Cannibalisation, customer satisfaction, overuse, safety, integrity, privacy,